Spencer LaJoye makes queer indie folk music for everyone.

 After appearing as an official showcase artist at Folk Alliance International 2023, Spencer released Plant a Piano, a solo EP of vocally theatrical piano ballads about decay, change, and beauty.
 As LaJoye’s first effort following the highly-anticipated and mammoth studio recording of “Plowshare Prayer,” this stark piano EP was an invitation for eager listeners to get up close and personal with Spencer and the craft of one song by one voice.

-On February 16, 2024, Spencer released Shadow Puppets, their first full-length album under their new name.
-Childhood memories, family patterns, shame, and desire form a cast of colorful characters in this 12-track, indie-folk tale of a formerly closeted queer kid from Southwest Michigan.
+In February 2024, Spencer released Shadow Puppets, their first full-length album under their new name.
 The album was produced by Chris DuPont in Ypsilanti, MI, and is a clever synth-guided and lyric-driven departure from some of LaJoye’s more universally anthemic offerings.
+In 2024, Spencer was the winner of the Songwriter Serenade competition in Schulenburg, TX.